Automation Tasks

 Automation Tasks are workflow orchestrations that combine multiple steps to automate complex operations.
 Each task can execute a sequence of actions including:

-• Executing PowerShell scripts on Azure VMs or on-premises machines
+• Executing PowerShell or Bash scripts on AZExecute agents

 • Triggering Azure DevOps pipelines